nomadstan/Player-Info/README.md

 ## The Jist
 You are all adventurers.
 Most of adventurers are blessed by ***, giving them natual afinity for spells and magic, without the use of components.
 This fact has caused a rift among people, leading to those blessed to abandon the safty of walls and cities to venture out to protect and forge a new life.
-Find the lost city of D, the city made of gold, or defend the weak to prove the goddesses curse a blessing, the choice is yours.
+Find the lost city of D, the city made of gold, or defend the weak to prove the goddesses blessing, the choice is yours.

 ## Mechanics